Updated July 2026 · Reviewed by a Form 5472 specialist

 | 7 | Attach to a pro forma Form 1120 marked 'Foreign-owned U.S. DE' |

-If you cannot finish by April 15, file Form 7004 by April 15 to extend the filing deadline to October 15.
+The exact fax line and mailing address are on the Form 5472 fax number page.
+If you cannot finish by April 15, file Form 7004 by April 15 to extend the filing deadline to October 15 — see the deadline guide.
 The extension moves only the filing date; a disregarded entity owes no entity-level tax, so there is nothing else to extend.

 Form 5472 cannot be filed alone.
 A foreign-owned U.S. DE completes only the identification block of Form 1120 (name, address, EIN, formation date), writes “Foreign-owned U.S. DE” across the top, leaves all income and tax lines blank, and attaches Form 5472 behind it.